dmitry-skvortsov/English/rules.md

 - We hired a boat for the party last weekend.
 - We bought a big birthday cake yesterday.
 - I walked to the store.
+- I heard a notification and picked up my phone.
 ##### -
 ###### S + did not + V
 - She didn't come back yesterday.